tst-hrajamoney/EarthEnterpriseDocsVerification/docs/geedocs/docsrc/BUILD_DOCS.md

 # Build Instructions for Earth Enterprise Documentation

 OpenGEE Documentation from Release 5.3.2 is in rst(restructured text format).
 Previously it was in html.
-Now we update the rst and generate html using Sphinx.
+To update Documentation, update the rst and generate html using Sphinx.

 ## Prerequisites: